Adobe Premiere Elements 2021 the Good the Bad and the Ugly

-What is clear in this latest version of Premiere Elements 15 is that Adobe have finally decided on a direction for the program based on the real world rather than some geeks in a lab making guesses.
+What is clear in this latest version of Adobe Premiere Elements 2021 is that Adobe have finally decided on a direction for the program based on the real world rather than some geeks in a lab making guesses.

 Everything is tucked away unless you are using it so although you have to find out WHERE everything is tucked away, once you do the advantages become clear.

 When you do click on a tool or module what you are most often presented with are common presets and an advanced choice.

 The top one is the interface with a video on the timeline and no tools or adjustment selected.
 Clean uncluttered and attractive.

 In the next image the “Adjustments” tab has been clicked and suddenly everything is there to use.

 Like any video editing software you care to choose there will always be a learning curve to overcome before you become comfortable using the program.